explodinglabs/powersync/README.md

+Refresh the browser with an http request.

 ## Installation

-Bring up the refresh.js container (this is just ssehub with a little configuration):
+Bring up the `refresh.js` container (this is just ssehub with a little configuration):

 ```sh